sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: Direct sunlight for 1 hour

 Effect: Can only be activated while in direct sunlight.
 At the end of each of your turns, you regain 12 hit points.
-This effect only ends if you take damage to your hit points or leave direct sunlight.
+This effect ends if you take damage to your hit points or leave direct sunlight.
 Photosynthesizing for 1 hour a day replaces your need to eat.

 ### Clorophyl Armor Gu
 *Rank 3 Tonic*